juanmed/Alpha-Challenge-Doc/Test1/wr.md

 Regarding our control algorithms, the simulator, together with the ROS nodes provided for communication, will be exploited as a tool to asses its tracking performance.

 Our estimation algorithms will be highly benefited from the simulator.
-Since drone pose estimation algorithms will fuse information from several sensors, the sensor fusion algorithms for state estimation can be thoroughly tested.
-First, ground-truth data and the possibility to add noise to sensors provides means to asses state estimation error for several noise levels.
+Since drone pose estimation algorithms will fuse information from several sensors, these algorithms will be thoroughly tested.
+First, ground-truth data availability and the possibility to add noise to sensors provides means to asses state estimation error for several noise levels.
 Since the controller works on state estimation data provided by the estimator, this analysis is critical.
-Second, estimation error and drift will be corrected by gate pose estimation data from the perception system.
-This sensor fusion algorithm is crucial, as solves the drift and error issue characteristic of long-term state estimation using IMU data only.
+Second, estimation error and drift, characteristic of long-term state estimation algorithms using IMU only,  will be corrected by gate pose estimation data from the perception system.

 Finally,

 ## 4) What support, resources, and tools does your team plan to use for the competition to supplement the hardware, software, and training provided?
 How do you plan to support necessary travel should you proceed in the competition?
 Please include any hardware, software, people, data, mentoring, sponsorships, etc. *

+We are a group of Mechanical Engineering Graduate School at Sungkyunkwan University.
+We are doing research on autonomous flying robots at the Robotics and Intelligent Systems Laboratory -RISE Lab- lead by Prof. Dr. Hyung Pil Moon.
+The autonomous flying robots area is a line of research in this lab.
+Thus, we count with access to a host of tools present in a robotics lab, and for drone research specifically: Motion Tracking Hardware and Software from Vicon Company, 4 different quadrotors and hexarotors with integrated sensors and computers for research, along with their tools and parts (batteries, monocular cameras, infrared sensors, GPS, barometers, etc), several Nvidia Jetson TX2 development boards, access to computers with Nvidia Titan X Pascal GPUs for neural network training,

+Financing for travelling expenses, extra sw/hw tools, is secured by several research grants and industry-collaboration projects being developed internally by the lab.
+Among the research grants obtaines so far, BK+ Project, LINC Program have the greater importance

+On the industry-collaboration side, we are in talks with a South Korean company developing services with drones.

 SKKU
 BK+ Project